All the Aberdeenshire road closures in the next week you need to be aware of

-If you’re travelling around Aberdeenshire this week, here’s a handy wrap-up of all the new and ongoing roadworks and road closures in place.
+If you’re travelling around Aberdeenshire this week, here’s a handy wrap-up of all the new and ongoing roadworks in place.

 Closures expected to end